denten-books/plain-text/40-screen.md

 political construct that governs the physical affordances of communication.
-Where we started with vague intuitions about the essence of digital representation, we end on firmer ground, at which formatting identifies the ability to impose structure onto the medium.
-Formatting, long under-theorized, matters because it frames the medium as well as the affordances of apprehension.
-How the cake is cut also determines how we eat.
+Where we started with vague intuitions about the essence of digital representation, we end on firmer ground, at which formatting identifies the tactical ability to impose structure onto the medium.
+Formatting matters because it frames the mode of media apprehension.
+How the cake is cut also determines how we eat it.
 To format text without margins, for example, is also to deny marginalia.
-And to format text in a way that prevents further remediation is to deny the formation of shared culture.
+And to format a text in a way that prevents further remediation is to deny the formation of shared culture.

 Critics like Fish and Golumbia are rightfully suspicious of unexamined claims about digitization.
 But they are suspicious for the wrong reasons.